The 13 Most Iconic Andy Warhol Paintings

 These bright, colorful works of art revolutionized pop art as a genre and made Warhol one of its leading artists.
 His art represented a change in society and in the accepted definition of art.

 According to Warhol, art could make statements about capitalism and consumerism by incorporating the common brands and products that Americans used every day.
-His focus on fame and celebrity reflected what was happening in American culture, and it is safe to say he truly transformed the trajectory of modern art through his unique style and techniques.
+His focus on fame and celebrity reflected what was happening in American culture, a move away from the natural elements in movements like American Modernism, exemplified in Georgia O'Keefe painting.
+It's safe to say he truly transformed the trajectory of modern art through his unique style and techniques.

 What kind of paint did Warhol use to achieve his bright and colorful effects?
-In the 1960s, he switched to using a signature method of tracing photographs and using acrylic paint for the silk screening process.
+In the 1960s, he switched to using a signature method of tracing photographs and using acrylic paint for the silk screening process — far removed from the standard oil on canvas or the gold-leafed Gustav Klimt paintings.

 His career also opened doors for him to add celebrity portraits to his repertoire.
 He became a celebrity himself, welcoming many of the famous people he painted, like Marilyn Monroe and Jackie Kennedy, into his home.